Student Opportunities at Pittock Mansion

 Are you looking for volunteer hours to fulfill a class or degree requirement, or thinking of getting a degree in History, Museum Studies, or Education?
-Are you interested in teaching in an informal setting?
-Pittock Mansion is seeking enthusiastic college students to guide tours and greet visitors.
+Pittock Mansion is seeking enthusiastic college students to greet visitors and host the Hands-On History Artifact Carts.

 Impact: Pittock Mansion volunteers actively support the Mansion’s mission to inspire understanding and stewardship of Portland history through Pittock Mansion, its collections, and programs.